 For more information on this ridiculously talented Rock, Soul, Jazz mastermind check out his official website:

 Review by Amelia Vandergast

 If you fancy listening to the drawling drone of melancholy disguised as an Experimental Funk track look no further than the new release of Loser by The Slims.
-The three-piece band have been around since 2009 in their hometown of Dublin, they promise to sound like nothing we’ve ever heard.
+The three-piece band have been around since 2017 in their hometown of Pittsburgh, they promise to sound like nothing we’ve ever heard.
 They’re so right.

 I’m not adverse to the more lachrymose sounds out there having The Smiths and Joy Division on my regular playlists, but their latest track Loser just takes it to the next level.
 The lyrics seem to be a list of apathy that doesn’t really give any substance, it just conveys as morose meanders of the mind without any context which is possibly the most infuriating feat of this track.

 It’s clear that the vocalist has a lyrical ability as he tunefully moans in an almost Shoegaze indie fashion over a doom impending backbeat that makes sure you’re thoroughly depressed by the time you get to the end of the 3-minute track.

 I almost want to write a good review so The Slims don’t have something else to add to their list of disappointments.

 Check out The Slims debut track Loser via Spotify now: